-Adding surge protection for DC switching into your application will safeguard vulnerable circuit components like an electromagnetic brake and clutch rectifiers from transient voltage.
+Adding surge protection for DC switching in your application will safeguard vulnerable circuit components like an electromagnetic brake and clutch rectifiers from transient voltages.
 Without this protection you run the risk of wearing out the contacts of your rectifier prematurely.
 One method to protect from these surges is to install an MOV.

 What is an MOV?